Energy

 2. At home, follow the instructions in the instruction guide provided

-3. Return all of the borrowed items to your ORL branch so that the next patron may enjoy it.
+4. Return all of the borrowed items to your ORL branch so that the next patron may enjoy it.
+If you received one of the limited-quantity FortisBC draft-proofing kits, it's yours to keep!

 Thermal imaging camera support